Public-Health-Bioinformatics/flu_classification_suite/README.md

 2. Select the fasta file containing the amino acid sequences under **input_fasta**
 3. Select the clade definition file under **clade_definitions** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
 4. Execute the operation
-5. Download the fasta file with the clade-called sequences
+5. Download the output file

 ## Change Fasta Deflines
 Renames definition lines in fasta files.
 Requires a fasta file requiring sequence name changes and a 2-column renaming file (either tab-delimited text or csv).
 Searches for fasta definition lines matching column 1 and, if found, replaces fasta definition line with string specified in column 2 of the renaming file.